Raising Meat Rabbits: Colony vs. Hutch

 The standard way for a rabbitry to be set up is to have row after row of 36″ x 30″ x 18″ cages.
 The rabbits usually don’t have any room to hop and they never touch the Earth.
 We hated this idea.
-Some mini-farms and homesteads I have found also use this method.
+Some mini-farmers and homesteaders I’ve found also choose to raise meat rabbits using this method.
 It’s not that your rabbits will be unhealthy or particularly unhappy but it was just a matter of personal preference and our moral compass disagreed with the method.

 There are also homesteaders who give their rabbits hutches – nice sized structures that have a little bit of room to hop and stretch out while still being contained.
 My first ever hutch was inspired by this “How to Build a Rabbit Hutch update” on Youtube and I definitely was not able to replicate it perfectly because it was the first thing I had ever built in my life but it had a roof and doors so that is what matters.

 We liked this method considerably more than the colony raising method because we had more control over the rabbits, they still had room to hop, AND they had a dark area that could act as a burrow type feature for the mothering rabbits.
 But, as I stated before, seasons change and as our moral compass started to spin again we felt the urge to improve our rabbits’ way of living.
 This is a great option for individuals who have more space than usual but maybe not enough space and are interested in raising meat rabbits.
 The rabbits can still hop a little and the mothers will love their burrow feature.

 Hutch + Run: OUR CURRENT & RECOMMENDED METHOD